The Last Spritz

 Light Blue has been defining the Italian-summer-vacation category since 2001.
 Sicilian cedar and apple up top, bamboo and white rose through the heart, musk and amber in the base.
 It isn't trying to be complicated and it doesn't need to be.

 The performance is the thing to know about.
-Light Blue is a skin scent by design.
+Light Blue is calibrated soft by design.
 It lasts four to five hours, projects moderately for the first two, and then settles into something only the person next to you notices.
 That's not a bug for summer.
 A beast-mode fragrance in ninety-degree heat clears the room.
+See the full breakdown.

 Chanel Chance Eau Fraîche